shelrobin/Assignment1/readme.md

 - Resources

 ## In class:
-In class we went over
+In class we went over variables, scope, conditionals, functions, and loops.
+We also talked a little bit about git.

 ### Variables
 Initialize a Variable

 [Eloquent javascript Chapter 1 (again)](http://eloquentjavascript.net/01_values.html#p_X4IS2nLCLI)
 [Video](https://youtu.be/Bn_B3T_Vbxs?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&t=151)